NogueiraElectronic/nexus-v8-facial-recognition/README.md

 ##  Overview

-**NEXUS v8.0 ULTIMATE** represents the cutting edge in automated face recognition and tracking technology.
+**NEXUS v8.0 ULTIMATE** is my new project working on automated face recognition and tracking technology.
 By combining multiple state-of-the-art deep learning models with advanced algorithms for social context understanding, motion prediction, and behavioral analysis, NEXUS delivers unprecedented accuracy and robustness in challenging real-world scenarios.

 ### What Makes NEXUS Different